lirantal/slides-typescript-security/slides-25m.md

 - ❌ Some libraries are simply not typed
 - ❌ Some libraries are typed but are just wrongly typed
 - ❌ Some libraries are typed with "any".
 Goodluck 🙏
-- ❌ Do not use the `any` TypeScript wildcard
-- ❌ TypeScript is "development-time" confidence, not "runtime" security
-- ❌ Do not rely on TypeScript alone for Type security

 <!--
 __ TypeScript security fallacies __